What is the minimum legal age to drive in the Cook Islands?

 You have to be at least 16 years or older and hold a current and valid Driver’s License in order to drive in the Cook Islands.

 International visitors (over 16 years) can now drive in the Cook Islands for up to six months using their full overseas licence, provided it does not expire, is revoked, suspended or disqualified in that time.
 On an overseas licence, you will only be allowed to drive the class of motor vehicle that you are entitled to drive in your home country.
 The overseas licence must be in English or a certified translation provided.

-As of 5 October 2016, all visitors on a visitor’s drivers licence must wear a safety helmet while travelling on a motorcycle in Rarotonga.
+Yes.
+As of 5 October 2016, all visitors on a visitor’s driver's licence must wear a safety helmet while travelling on a motorcycle in Rarotonga.
 This is compulsory for Rarotonga only and does not apply to visitors driving a motorcycle in the outer islands.
-We urge all visitors to comply with this new law for your own safety and to avoid any fines from the Police.
+We urge all visitors to comply with this new law for your own safety and to avoid any fines from the Cook Islands Police.

-ANZ, BSP and BCI banks in downtown Avarua are open Monday-Friday from 9am-3pm.
-ANZ extends its closing time on Fridays to 4pm.
+ANZ, Bank of the South Pacific (BSP) and the Bank Cook Islands (BCI) are located in downtown Avarua.
+Open Monday-Friday from 9am-3pm.
 BSP in Avarua is also open from 9am-12 noon on Saturdays.

 ATMs are conveniently located around Rarotonga and Aitutaki and EFTPOS is available at most hotels and stores.
 Western Union has an office in Avarua offering money exchange and transfers.